Emory-HITI/Niffler/README.md

 # Niffler: A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images

-Niffler is an efficient DICOM receiver and metadata extractor framework.
+Niffler is an efficient DICOM Framework for machine learning pipelines and processing workflows on metadata.
 It facilitates efficient transfer of DICOM images on-demand and real-time from PACS to the research environments, to run processing workflows and machine learning pipelines.

+Niffler enables receiving DICOM images real-time as a data stream from PACS as well as specific DICOM data based on a series of DICOM C-MOV queries.
+The Niffler real-time DICOM receiver extracts the metadata free of PHI as the images arrive, store the metadata in a Mongo database, and deletes the images nightly.
+The on-demand extractor reads a CSV file provided by the user (consisting of EMPIs, AccessionNumbers, or other properties), and performs a series of DICOM C-MOVE requests to receive them from the PACS, without manually querying them.
+Niffler also provides additional features such as converting DICOM images into PNG images, and perform additional computations such as computing scanner utilization and finding scanners with misconfigured clocks.

 # Niffler Modules

+Niffler consists of a modular architecture that provides its features.
+Each module can run independently.
 Niffler core (cold-extraction, meta-extraction, and png-extraction) is built with Python-3.6.
 Niffler application layer (app-layer) is built with Java and Javascript.

 ## cold-extraction